antoinemeyer/spring-test-context-cache-limiter/spring-test-context-cache-limiter-example/README.md

 -----

 Note:

 A profile `one-context-limit` has also been added in the pom.xml to show an example of this configuration enforced by maven.

-Running `mvn clean install -Pone-context-limit` would result in a similar failured.
+Running `mvn clean install -Pone-context-limit` would result in a similar failure.